 SUBJECT: Any topic in the field of employee benefits law.

-OPEN TO: Any J.D. and graduate (L.L.M. or S.J.D.) law students enrolled at any time between August 15, 2015 and August 15, 2016.
-SUBMIT BY: June 2, 2016 UP TO TWO PRIZES: Alvin D. Lurie Memorial Award Sidney M. Perlstadt Memorial Award \$1,500 \$1,500
+OPEN TO: Any J.D. and graduate (L.L.M. or S.J.D.) law students enrolled at any time between August 15, 2016 and August 15, 2017.

+SUBMIT BY: June 1, 2017

+UP TO TWO PRIZES: Alvin D. Lurie Memorial Award \$1,500

+Sidney M. Perlstadt Memorial Award \$1,500

-Winners will be honored during the College's annual black tie dinner on September 17, 2016 in Philadelphia, PA.
-They will receive a plaque and an employee benefits treatise published by Bloomberg BNA Books.
+Winners will be honored during the College's annual black tie dinner on October 14, 2017 in San Francisco, CA. They will receive a plaque and an employee benefits treatise published by Bloomberg BNA Books.
 The winning papers will also be distributed to the Fellows of the American College of Employee Benefits Counsel, experienced attorneys who have made significant contributions to the advancement of the employee benefits field in a wide range of practice settings including law and consulting firms, universities, labor unions, advocacy organizations and government agencies throughout the United States.
 The College will also use its best efforts to have one or more of the winning papers published in the Benefits Law Journal or another professional or scholarly publication, if deemed suitable by the College's Writing Prize Committee and the editors of the publication.

-For information concerning the American College of Employee Benefits Counsel, contact Brian Dougherty at bdougherty@morganlewis.com or consult the website at www.acebc.com.
+For information concerning the American College of Employee Benefits Counsel, contact Brian Dougherty at brian.dougherty@morganlewis.com or consult the website at www.acebc.com.